Gwendolyn Sontheim Meyer

 Gwendolyn Sontheim Meyer (born 1961/62) is an American billionaire heiress and equestrian.

 Biography

 Early life

 She is a great-great-granddaughter of William Wallace Cargill, the founder of Cargill.
 Her late mother was Marion MacMillan Pictet.

 Career

 A show jumper, she won the Prix Credit Suisse at the Geneva International Horse Show in 2011.
 She also sponsors dressage.

 Personal life

-She lives on Coral Reef Ranch in Rancho Santa Fe, California.
+She lives in Rancho Santa Fe, California.
 She is divorced, and has two children.
 As of May 2022, she was estimated to be worth approximately US$5.5 billion.
-As of Oct 2022, she was rumored to have a new fiancé.
-The name of such is unknown to hide the identity of the multi millionaire.